masterborn/masterborn-blog/src/content/CTO-as-a-Service-What-is-CaaS-Key-benefits-and-risks.md

 There may be a case where during an audit, its result may be unsatisfactory and you will need to make a hard decision of firing your current CTO and substitute them with a new one that will be more competent or business-oriented.
 In this case, having a CTO as a service on a "now" basis may be highly beneficial in terms of business continuity.

-## When Should you hire a full-time CTO?
+## When should you hire a full-time CTO?

 There is no good answer to this question, unfortunately.
 I would highly suggest keeping common sense in this matter as a decision on who and when to hire is actually highly dependent on variables/issues that touch your business right now.